Pre-war Kluson style tuners reborn! Replica 3-on-plate tuners with "bent tab" worm supports, as made by Kluson from the 1930s to the '70s.

 Bright nickel tuners have original-shape white plastic knobs.
 Relic nickel tuners have the same knobs, but with a matte finish.

-Also available to fit slotted pegheads.
+Also available to fit solid pegheads.

 15:1 gear ratio for improved tuning